A Redwoods Road Trip – Way More than San Francisco to Redwoods National Park!

 Roxanna Keyes with the Superman Statue in Metropolis, Illinois.

-You know me, Roxanna Keyes, sometimes referred to as FoxyRoxyK, the founder of Gypsy With a Day Job.
-I was 50 before I really began to experience all the world has to offer.
-I really don’t want you to wait so long!
 That is why we share so many stories about so many amazing destinations.
 We want to help you plan the trips of your dreams, and make your budget.
 Be sure to check out our destinations pages, to find the places you want to go.
 You can plan some amazing trips, with LOTS of things to do.
-If our stories don’t give you the info that you need, let us know.
-We will try to get it for you!
-Help us out and share our stories when you can.

-2 thoughts on “A Redwoods Road Trip – Way More than San Francisco to Redwoods National Park!
+2 thoughts on “A Redwoods Road Trip – Way More than San Francisco to Redwoods National Park!”

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *